Our Firm's History

 Back in the 1980s, our founder, Vincent A. Schiavi, was frustrated with a financial industry that catered primarily to institutions and the ultra-wealthy.
 While these large investors received enough attention to manage risk and create sustainable wealth, individuals were typically provided with cookie-cutter financial planning and investment recommendations which were often product sales in disguise.

 These concerns about industry practices inspired our founder to create something better.
-In 1983, he formed the first fee-only and fiduciary-based firm in Delaware: Schiavi & Company.
+In 1983, he formed one of the very first fee-only and fiduciary-based firms in Delaware: Schiavi & Company.
 Here’s the full story.

 The origins of Schiavi + Dattani can be traced back to 1982 when Vincent A. Schiavi was working for Hewlett Packard and noticed that fellow employees were not taking advantage of the company’s employee stock purchase plan.
 The plan allowed employees to dedicate some of their pay to buying HP stock at a discount.
 They could turn around and sell the stock if they wanted or keep it as part of their investments.

 At about that time the financial service industry was starting to use the term “financial planning”.
 What Vincent found was that insurance companies and brokerage firms were using financial planning as a way of marketing their services and by extension their products.
 Financial service representatives earned a substantial part of their pay from the commissions paid when products like whole life insurance, annuities, mutual fund shares, and various limited partnership units were sold.
 Were they always right for the client?
 No. Did every personal financial problem require a product sale as a solution?
 No.